-A funding application for the program would have to be made on a form approved by MDOT and would have to contain information required under House Bill 4523 and by MDOT.
+An application for funds from the program would have to be made on a form approved by MDOT and contain the information required by MDOT.
 An application could be made at any time as determined by MDOT.

-MDOT would have to establish a review process for considering funding applications that includes the parameters for prioritizing the approval of funding applications proposed by HB 4523.
+MDOT would have to establish a review process for considering funding applications that includes the parameters for prioritizing the fund of grant applications proposed by HB 4523 (described below).
 No later than 180 days after receiving an application, MDOT would have to notify the applicant in writing whether the application was approved or rejected.
-Grant funds would have to be used within three years.
-Grant funds could be used for any stage of design and construction related to either of the following:
+Before releasing any grant funds, MDOT would have to enter into a written agreement with the funding recipient providing for both of the following: